Table$load(source, schema = NULL, strict = FALSE, headers = 1, ...)

 Table$new(source, schema, strict, headers)

-Use Table.load
+Use Table$load

-to instantiate Table
+to instantiate a Table object.

 keyed